BEST TRAVEL AND VACATION DESTINATIONS IN NICARAGUA

 Between Managua and Granada, Masaya and the surrounding communities are the handiwork capital of Nicaragua.
 Individual communities specialize in different items.
 Some ceramics, some furniture, some flowers, and on and on.
 In a country that has not developed a “souvenir” marketplace, this is a great area to pick up a nice hammock or beautiful piece of art to take home as part of your memories of Nicaragua.

 Know for it universities, Spanish language schools, heritage and history this city was once one of the power centers of Nicaraguan turn of the 20th century politics.
-Pitted against it’s southern rival, Granada, the politccal struggle was ongoing and epic.
+Pitted against it’s southern rival, Granada, the political struggle was ongoing and epic.
 Today if you want to bask in the reflected glory of higher education in Nicaragua, visit this beautiful city and enjoy.